collective/collective.cover/README.rst

     interface of all.
 It is easily extended and there are several add-ons available that provide new functionality for it.

-Home Page Editor of the Brazilian Chamber of Deputies Site
+`Home Page Editor of the Brazilian Chamber of Deputies Site`_
     Strongly based on `Collage`_, this package was presented at the `World Plone Day 2012 Brasilia`_.
     It allows editing of home pages and the definition of permissions on blocks of content.
-Available only for Plone 3 and not openly published… yet.
+    Works under Plone 3 only.

 `collective.panels`_
     A new package that lets site editors add portlets to a set of new